 dJ2dt=a2A2e-b2A2+k2-cJ2,A2v2J2A2h2+v2+cJ2,A2-cJ2,A1v2J2A1h2+v2+cJ2,A1A1-cJ2,J1J2J1-s2J2 Eq.
 4

-Juveniles are produced through density-dependent recruitment based on Ricker stock-recruitment relationships.
+Juveniles are produced through Ricker stock-recruitment relationships (Ricker, 1975).
 Additionally, stocking of juveniles can be imposed through k1 and k2.
-Juveniles are removed from the population by one of three ways.
+Juveniles are removed from the population in one of three ways.
 The strength of each mortality source is represented by the parameter c, which can be thought of in general terms as the ‘effect’ of one species/life stage on another.
-Juvenile mortality occurs through cannibalism cJ1,A1J1A1 (read this as ‘the effect of A1 on J1’), which is dependent on refuge dynamics.
-Second, juveniles undergo mortality through predation by adults of the opposite species cJ2,A1v2J2A1h2+v2+cJ2,A1A1.
+First, juvenile mortality can occur through cannibalism cJ1,A1J1A1 (read this as ‘the effect of A1 on J1’), which is dependent on refuge dynamics.
+Second, juveniles can be removed through predation by adults of the opposite species cJ2,A1v2J2A1h2+v2+cJ2,A1A1.
 These dynamics are dependent on refuge and are controlled by two rates, h the rate at which juveniles leave refuge and enter the foraging arena, and v the rate at which they leave the forage arena and enter refuge.
+It is important to note however that the influence of refuge availability on juvenile mortality is still debated in some systems (Zeigler et al. 2018).
 Changes in the amount of refuge available to fish are simulated through changes in the h parameter, which determines how many juveniles are in the foraging arena.
-The last juvenile mortality source is through direct competition with juveniles of the opposite species either through competition for resources or direct predation.
+Last, juvenile mortality is imposed through direct competition with juveniles of the opposite species either through competition for resources or direct predation.
 This competition occurs independent of refuge dynamics such that all juveniles compete in all areas.
 We assumed that juveniles of both species occupy the same refuge and same foraging arena.
-The three processes described above account for all juvenile mortality in the system.
-All juveniles not claimed by the three sources of mortality above then mature to adults.
-These fish then survive at some proportion s to join the adult population (+sJ).
+The three processes described above account for all juvenile mortality in our model.
+All juveniles not claimed by the three sources of mortality then mature to adults.
+Remaining juveniles then survive at some proportion s to join the adult population (+sJ).

 Table 1.
 Model parameterization